leesei/leesei.github.io/src/content/post/web-dev.md

 [A practical guide to learning front end development for beginners](https://www.freecodecamp.org/news/a-practical-guide-to-learning-front-end-development-for-beginners-da6516505e41) 2019
 [A Guide to Different Web Technologies and How They Are Related | by Erik Engheim | Medium](https://erik-engheim.medium.com/a-guide-to-different-web-technologies-and-how-they-are-related-a0951c7b43f4)

+[All the ways HTML gets to your browser - YouTube](https://www.youtube.com/watch?v=Cifkb-ZVps4) 2025 over view of how web pages are rendered

 [Illustrated.dev](https://illustrated.dev/) web dev concepts illustrated [Enterprise Resources - Jamstack Webinars, Guides, & More](https://www.netlify.com/resources/)
 [How to Design for the Modern Web – Silicon Satire – Medium](https://medium.com/s/silicon-satire/how-to-design-for-the-modern-web-52eaa926bae2) 2019, sarcasm